silentorb/marloth-story/books/fairytale/part1.md

 She smiled and looked over at Miles.
 "And what would you buy, Miles?"

-Miles did not look away from his spyglass but said, "All of you blokes always think so small.
+Miles did not look away from his spyglass but said, "You blokes always think so small.
 I don't want to buy any toys.
 I want to find out how he makes them!
 I've never heard of anyone making things like that before.
 He must be using something no one else knows about!
 Some kind of